JumaJuiceTime/TheHundredSaints/Getting Started/Terminology.md

 **Fairy (type of creature):** A creature that originates in the magical parallel world of Fairy.
 See [[Mortals, Fairies, and Demi-Fey]].

 **Fairy (world):** The native world of fairies.
 A mysterious, timeless parallel to the mortal world, infused with magic.
-Magical doors connect Dolmenwood and Fairy.
+Magical doors connect the material realm and Fairy.

 **Game time:** The imagined time that passes in the game world as the game is played.